 Year One Notice Board

-The children have settled in well after the Christmas break and are enjoying our new topic, Our Island.
-Cherries class are running low on snacks so we would be grateful if you could send in some breadsticks and rice cakes.
+Year 1 are always very grateful for donations of bread-sticks and rice cakes.
 Please can we highlight the importance of reading for Key Stage One children.
 It is really helpful for your children's progress if they read at home regularly with an adult.

 Calendar/ Key dates

 Recent and extensive educational research has found that homework for primary aged children has minimal impact unless it reinforces learning and regularly allows children to rehearse and practise skills and facts e.g. times tables and spellings.

 Creative Home LearningYear 1 Spring 2019 Creative Home Learning